 There are two Animal Kingdom FastPass tiers.
 Tier 1 has two attractions.
 Tier 2 has ten attractions.
 We'll start by discussing the Animal Kingdom Tier 1 attractions.
 When selecting your three advance reservations for Animal Kingdom, you can only pick one of these attractions.
 The two Tier 1 attractions at Animal Kingdom are:

 Best Ride To FastPass at Animal Kingdom (Tier 1)

 This is a simple call.
 If you can get an Avatar Flight of Passage reservation, you should.
 Flight of Passage is undoubtedly the best ride to FastPass at Animal Kingdom and in all of Walt Disney World.
 Lines frequently exceed three hours, and the wait at rope drop (when the park opens) can be two hours.
-(Always keep in mind Walt Disney World’s height requirements when planning FastPass+.
-Flight of Passage has a 44” requirement, so you may need to plan to use rider swap.)

 If you get the Flight of Passage FastPass+, plan to start your day Na'vi River Journey, which is comparably easier to grab a short wait for.
 If you can’t get an advance reservation for Flight of Passage, then you’ll need to get to the park as early as possible (we recommend one hour before park open) and hop in line (and you’ll want to use your Tier 1 FastPass for Na’vi River Journey).

 If you don't grab a FastPass+ reservation for Flight of Passage, don’t count on being off the ride earlier than 90 minutes after park open.
 You very well may be off earlier than that, but better to be safe than risk missing a FastPass reservation.